-New claims against ex Miami congressman hired by Venezuela
+New claims against ex-Miami congressman hired by Venezuela

 “At deposition, Mr. Rivera was unable to explain what this text message meant, and testified that he did not remember attending any concerts at that time,” PDV USA stated in its filing.
 It did not say who a bribe might have been meant for and the meeting never took place.

-Rivera had asked the court to shield his communications with Gorrin, who the U.S. alleges was the mastermind of a conspiracy to siphon $1.2 billion from PDVSA.
+Rivera had asked the court to shield his communications with Gorrin, who the U.S. alleges was the mastermind of a conspiracy to siphon $1.2 billion from PDVSA — Venezuela’s state oil company.
 Gorrin is a lawyer, though not licensed to practice in the United States, and a judge in June ruled that Rivera’s communications with him did not meet the threshold for attorney-client privilege and must be handed over as part of what’s known as discovery.

 Of the $15 million that Rivera received, about 75% was transferred to other individuals, according to the new filing.
 Around $3.75 million was transferred to a Miami company, Interglobal Yacht Management.
 Rivera claimed the money was an expense for services under the contract.
 PDV USA alleges instead it was used to pay for maintenance on one of Gorrin’s superyachts.